Vertebroplasty & Kyphoplasty

 You will return to the recovery area.
 Your blood pressure, heart rate, and respiration will be monitored, and your pain will be addressed.
 You'll remain lying down for the first hour after the procedure.
 After 1 hour you may sit up.
 After 2 hours you may get up and walk.
 Most patients stay in the hospital overnight for observation and are released the next morning.
 Some patients can be released home the same day.

-- Learn the proper way to stand, sit, sleep, and lift.
-Generally maintain a neutral spine (see Posture for a Healthy Back).
+- Learn the proper way to stand, sit, sleep, and lift. (see Posture & Body Mechanics).

 When to Call Your Doctor